Olivia Hart

 • Lift hours: ~08:45–16:30; night skiing (Tomamu Mountain side) 16:00–18:00 from late December to end-March.

-• Powder zones: require free registration, helmet & armband—safety is taken seriously.
+• Powder zones: require free registration, helmet & armband.
+Safety is taken seriously.

-• Snow patterns: sunny days can crust south slopes fast — north-facing trees are your friend.
+• Snow patterns: sunny days can crust south slopes fast, north-facing trees are your friend.

 • Language: resort and Club Med offer good English support; local pensions more limited.

-• Nearby resorts: Furano (~1 hr), Sahoro (~45 min), Kamui Ski Links (~1.5 hr) — great for side trips with rental.
+• Nearby resorts: Furano (~1 hr), Sahoro (~45 min), Kamui Ski Links (~1.5 hr), great options for side trips with rental.

 Verdict: Japanese Pow with Room to Breathe

 Tomamu is what happens when you combine deep, dry Hokkaido powder with high-end infrastructure and low-stress vibes.
 It’s not the biggest mountain, but it rides big thanks to smart terrain use, fast lifts, and a mellow crowd.
-For powder chasers who want maximum turns with minimum hassle — or families seeking their first taste of Japow without chaos — Tomamu absolutely delivers.
+For powder chasers who want maximum turns with minimum hassle, or families seeking their first taste of Japow without chaos, Tomamu absolutely delivers.